 Thus, PMJDY offers unbanked persons easy access to banking services and awareness about financial products through financial literacy programmes.
 In addition, they receive a RuPay debit card, with inbuilt accident insurance cover of Rs.
-1 lakh, and access to overdraft facility upon satisfactory operation of account or credit history of six months.
+2 lakh, and access to overdraft facility upon satisfactory operation of account or credit history of six months.
 Further, through Prime Minister’s Social Security Schemes, launched by the Hon’ble Prime Minister on 9th May 2015, all eligible account holders can access through their bank accounts personal accident insurance cover under Pradhan Mantri Suraksha Bima Yojana, life insurance cover under Pradhan Mantri Jeevan Jyoti Bima Yojana, and guaranteed minimum pension to subscribers under Atal Pension Yojana.

 The deposit base of PMJDY accounts has expanded over time.
-As on 29.3.2017, the deposit balance in PMJDY accounts was Rs.
-62,972 crore.
-The average deposit per account has more than doubled from Rs.
+As on 18.08.2021, the deposit balance in PMJDY accounts is Rs.
+1,46,230.71 crore.
+The average deposit per account has more than Triple from Rs.
 1,064 in March 2015 to Rs.
-2,235 in March 2017.
+3397 in August 2021.